 If you don’t mind slightly slower adjustment times but love a dumbbell you can be a bit rough with then the Ironmaster TwistLocks should prove to be a very durable heavy duty option.

 To Sum Up

-The Bowflex Select 1090 pair are basically a higher weight version of the 552, if your looking for speedy adjustment times then the 1090s are a very good choice.
+The Bowflex Select 1090 pair is basically a higher-weight version of the 552, if your looking for speedy adjustment times then the 1090s are a very good choice.
 Sadly they are plagued by the same issues as the 552’s, long handles and too much plastic in the build…Still an excellent set as long as you do not drop them!